TDR-VOID/LoginForm_JSP/README.md

 <br>

 1. Download and Install NetBeans:
-- Download the latest version of NetBeans from the [official website](https://netbeans.apache.org/front/main/download/).
+- Download the latest version of NetBeans from the [official website.](https://netbeans.apache.org/front/main/download/)
 - Follow the installation instructions provided.

 2. Download and Install Apache Tomcat:
-- Download Apache Tomcat from the official website.
+- Download Apache Tomcat from the [official website.](https://tomcat.apache.org/whichversion.html).
 - Extract the downloaded ZIP file to a preferred location on your system.

 3. Configure Apache Tomcat in NetBeans: